You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Lay your landscape fabric first — this is your secret weapon against weeds sneaking up through the gravel.
-Cut it to fit your corner space and overlap edges by 4 inches.
+Lay down the landscape fabric first.
+This will be your secret weapon to keep the weeds from coming up through the gravel.
+Cut the fabric to fit your corner space and overlap the edges by 4 inches.

-Set your vinyl post anchors into the ground at 4-foot intervals.
-Use a level on every single post before you tighten.
-One crooked post throws off the whole gate swing and you’ll notice it every single day.
+Set your vinyl post anchors in the ground every 4 feet.
+Make sure you use a level on every single post before you tighten them.
+One crooked post will throw off the gate and you will notice it everyday.

-Attach your fence panels between the posts, then hang the gate using galvanized hinges — these resist rust after rain or hose-down days.
-The gate swings inward so your dog steps onto the gravel naturally without you nudging her.
+Attach the fence panels between the posts, then hang the gate on it using galvanized hinges which will not rust after a day or two of rain or a hose-down.
+The gate swings inward so your dog steps onto the gravel when she wants to and you do not have to nudge her.

-Pour your pea gravel over the landscape fabric in an even 2-inch layer, then add a top layer of river rock for a cleaner look.
-The gravel drains urine down and away — no smell sitting on top, no muddy paws tracking across your flagstone path.
-Your dog gets a clear, defined “this is the spot” zone, which actually speeds up potty training because the texture cue is consistent.
+Layer the pea gravel over the landscape fabric in a layer of 2 inches deep, then add a layer of river rock on top.
+The gravel helps drain the urine down and away, so you have no smell on the surface and muddy paws on your flagstone path.
+Your dog also has a clear defined area to go, which speeds up potty training because it will feel different under his paws.

 Prep Time | 30 minutes | Active Project Time | Half a day | Difficulty Level | Beginner–Intermediate

-Add red salvia or similar low-maintenance flowering shrubs along the fence line.
-They hide the fence base, look gorgeous, and the whole corner stops looking like a utility area.
-And if you want more ideas for the full yard, 7 Creative Ideas for Your Outdoor Dog Area has some really good setups worth seeing.
+I’d recommend adding red salvia or some similar low maintenance flowering shrubs along the fence.
+This will hide the bottom of the fence and make the area look a little nicer.
+If you want some more ideas for the rest of your yard, check out 7 Creative Ideas for Your Outdoor Dog Area.

-Rinse the gravel with a garden hose once a week — it stays fresh way longer than you’d expect.
+Rinse the gravel with a garden hose one time a week.
+You would be surprised how long it stays fresh.

 📸 Photo credit: Instagram @patrycja_sandiego